-The stop automation action in Automate is used to immediately halt a running automation when it reaches a defined trigger, condition, or exit path.
-Depending on the option selected, it can stop just the automation logic or stop the automation and also square off positions.
+The stop automation action in Automate is used to immediately halt a running automation when it reaches a preset trigger, condition, or exit path.
+Depending on the option selected, it can just stop the automation and also square off positions.

-This action is commonly used for exit conditions, safety cut-offs, profit booking, and risk management.
+This action is commonly used for exit conditions, profit booking, and risk management.

 What does stop automation do?